How To Choose a Storage Solution for AI Training Data

 Selecting the optimal storage solution for AI training data demands careful evaluation.
 These guidelines will assist in identifying the storage option that maximizes advantages while minimizing limitations.

-Data is nothing new and, by now, most businesses have developed effective strategies for storing most types of data that powers their operations.
+Data is nothing new.
+By now, most businesses have developed effective strategies for storing most types of data that power their operations.

-If you want to take full advantage of genAI, this is a critical challenge to overcome.
-Keep reading for tips on how to handle it as we unpack strategies and best practices for storing AI training data.
+This inexperience is a critical challenge if you want to take advantage of GenAI.
+This article will unpack strategies and best practices for storing AI training data.

 What Is AI Training Data?

-LLMs are designed to simulate human decision-making in ways that allow them to generate original content.
+LLMs aim to simulate human decision-making in ways that allow them to generate original content.
 To understand how humans think, however, LLMs must train on data produced by actual humans (or on "synthetic" data designed to resemble human-generated information).
-Unless they are trained on appropriate data, LLMs can't do their jobs effectively, and the genAI services that they power deliver little value.
+LLMs can't do their jobs effectively unless trained on appropriate data, and the GenAI services they power deliver little value.

 The Unique Storage Challenges of AI Training Data

 AI training data is not different in a technical sense from other common types of data.
 It typically includes information such as emails, documents, and possibly audio and video files.
-That type of data is compatible with a wide range of modern storage systems, such as databases, file storage, and block storage.
+That data type is compatible with various modern storage systems, such as databases, file storage, and block storage.

 That said, the data that AI models train on is unique in other ways, which can lead to special storage challenges:

-Irregular data access: AI models typically only access training data when they're actively training or retraining — events that may happen on an irregular, unpredictable basis.
-As a result, it can be tough to predict exactly how frequently the data will need to be made available.
-This can affect storage strategies because some storage solutions (like "cold" cloud storage) don't make data readily available, so not knowing ahead of time exactly when you'll need the data can pose problems.
+Irregular data access: AI models typically access training data only when actively training or retraining—events that may happen irregularly.
+As a result, it can be tough to predict how frequently the data will need to be made available.
+The unpredictability can affect storage strategies because some storage solutions (like "cold" cloud storage) don't make data readily available.

 The complexity of data compression: It's possible in some cases to compress AI training data to save space.
-However, whether you can compress data at all, and the type of compression algorithm you can use, depends on your model's ability to work with compressed data.
-For this reason, compression — which is a bread-and-butter way to reduce storage costs in other contexts — isn't always a reliable option for AI training data.
+However, whether you can compress data and the compression algorithm depends on your model's ability to work with compressed data.
+For this reason, compression (a bread-and-butter way to reduce storage costs in other contexts) isn't always a reliable option for AI training data.

-Changing data: The data used for AI training may change over time; indeed, keeping data up-to-date is important for ensuring that model behavior reflects the most timely information available.
-This means that the ability to update training data is important — but the feasibility of making changes depends in part on how you store the data.
+Changing data: The data used for AI training may change over time.
+Indeed, keeping data current is vital for ensuring that model behavior reflects the most timely information available.
+As a result, the ability to update training data is important.
+However, the feasibility of making changes depends partly on how you store the data.
 You may also want to version-control the data so you can track how it changes over time, but not all storage systems support this.

-For these reasons and more, there is no simple, one-size-fits-all approach to storing AI training data.
-The best strategy depends on the type of data you're dealing with, how your models interact with that data, and what your business priorities are.
+For these reasons (and others), there is no simple, one-size-fits-all approach to storing AI training data.
+The best strategy depends on the type of data you're dealing with, how your models interact with that data, and your business priorities.

 Training Data Storage Options

 We can't tell you exactly which storage solution is best for your training data.
-But we can offer some general guidelines about which types of storage strategy makes most sense under different circumstances.
+However, we can offer general guidelines about which storage strategies make the most sense under different circumstances.

 Cloud object storage

-On-prem storage built on top of scale-out storage platforms such as Ceph are less scalable than cloud storage in most cases, so it's not ideal if you have truly vast volumes of training data to house.
-The tradeoff is that this approach may be more cost-effective in the long run than cloud storage, since you don't have to pay monthly fees to store your data.
+On-prem storage built on top of scale-out storage platforms such as Ceph is less scalable than cloud storage in most cases, so it's not ideal if you have truly vast volumes of training data to house.
+The tradeoff is that this approach may be more cost-effective in the long run than cloud storage since you don't have to pay monthly fees to store your data.
+Moreover, you don't have to pay egress fees if you move the data outside the cloud.

 Databases

-Databases are typically not an ideal way to store training data because they are less scalable and flexible than other options.
-That said, if your training data is structured — if, for instance, you have different categories of data and you want to store each one separately — a database could be an efficient means of doing that.
+Databases are typically not ideal for storing training data because they are less scalable and flexible than other options.
+With that said, if your training data is structured — if, for instance, you have different categories of data and want to store each separately — a database could be an efficient means of doing that.

 File storage